-Specifically, the Academy said in an April 6 letter MAY NEED TO CHECK THIS LINK to CMS Administrator Seema Verma, M.P.H., that new rules should reduce prior authorization and other burdens that take time from patient care, prioritize team-based care led by primary care physicians and support physician-patient decision-making with greater transparency and patient education.
+Specifically, the Academy said in an April 6 letter to CMS Administrator Seema Verma, M.P.H., that new rules should reduce prior authorization and other burdens that take time from patient care, prioritize team-based care led by primary care physicians and support physician-patient decision-making with greater transparency and patient education.

 The letter, signed by Board Chair John Cullen, M.D., of Valdez, Alaska, was sent in response to a proposed rule published in the Feb.
 18 Federal Register.

 Family physicians cite administrative burden as one of their top concerns, so the AAFP devoted much of the letter to outlining steps CMS should take to cut down on the time physicians spend on documentation and phone calls that do not directly involve patient care.